ramit21/ngrx/README.md

 **Actions:** Action is an event that you dispatch to update the data in the state.
 Every action that you dispatch has an Action-type and a payload (payload is optional).

 **Reducers:** Reducer is a function that acts on Action events to update the state.
-A reducer is named a reducer, as it is based on reduce functional programming: ita takes original state, and action as 2 parameters, and returns a new updated state.
+A reducer is named a reducer, as it is based on reduce functional programming: it takes original state, and action as 2 parameters, and returns a new updated state.
 Reducer function should return a new state instead of modifying existing, else time travelling debugger would not work.

 **Selectors:** Ngrx store is basically an observable, which you can subscribe throughout your application and listen to state changes.
 So you can do store.pipe(map(state=> ...) as you do with Rxjs observables.
 The Selectors make querying of data from the store more efficient, by listening to the store only when the data has changes, ie removing the duplicates values, and preventing them from reaching the frontend each time.
 Select also do the Rxjs work of map() method.